 Andy McIlwain is a technical marketer who handles content and community projects at GoDaddy, and a community builder who co-organizes initiatives such as WPToronto.
-Andy is taking part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Andy is taking part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 I help individuals and small organizations do more with the web.
 It’s a hobby that evolved into a career.
 I started by building websites about video games as a teenager.
 Now I work for GoDaddy, one of the most recognizable internet companies around.

 I grew up in central Ontario.
 I come from a blue-collar family of homebuilders, store managers, and support workers.
 We weren’t technophiles.
 We didn’t have a computer at home until 1999.

 I remember when my parents made the purchase.
 It was a Compaq Presario from Future Shop, and it changed my life.
 I didn’t know it then, but that family PC created opportunities I wouldn’t have had otherwise.

 Learn more about me by visiting AndyMci.com and checking out my articles on GoDaddy.com.
 Connect with me on LinkedIn and Twitter.

 Andy: I want to make a real, positive impact on communities across Canada.
 Communities like the ones I grew up in.
 Communities where manufacturing jobs are disappearing, low-wage retail or service jobs are ridiculously competitive, and career prospects are limited at best.

 Building on that: How do we use technology to bring existing skills and talents into new markets at a practical, DIY level for non-techies?
 How does a laid-off factory worker in Peterborough turn his woodworking hobby into a small business, shipping products to customers in Burnaby and beyond?

 Alex: What are the three things you’re most passionate about?